rtrppl/orgrr/readme.md

 ### orgrr-projects

 One feature that felt missing in orgrr (and org-roam) was a way to bring together a collection of notes and snippets from backlinks and many other places to create a "desktop" of notes.
-In the imagery of the Zettelkasten this would be a place to look at several "Zettel" / notes at the same time.
+In the imagery of the Zettelkasten, this would be a place to look at several "Zettel" / notes at the same time.
 Orgrr-projects is an approach to deal with this problem.

 On the most basic level, an orgrr-project is any note that has the tag `orgrr-project`: